faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 1. **`replication.factor=4`, `min.in.sync.replicas=3`, `acks=all`** - this config provides high consistency at the cost of
 availability and write latency.
 Each message is replicated to **at least** 3 brokers (including leader) before getting success response.
-During the healthy brokers condition, the `ISR=4`, so `ack=all` will wait for all 4 brokers.
-One of the brokers can fail (`ISR=3`), and we still have `ISR >= Min-ISR` condition met, so we still can produce messages.
+During the healthy broker's conditions, the `ISR=4`, so `ack=all` will wait for all 4 brokers.
+One of the brokers can fail (`ISR=3`), and we still have `ISR >= Min-ISR` condition met, so we still will be able to produce new messages.
 Losing one more broker (`ISR=2`) affects availability, as the `ISR >= Min-ISR` won't apply anymore.
-When the `ISR=3` and the partition is still available for writes, it can survive up to 2 further replicas failures without losing data.
+When the `ISR=3`, and the partition is still available for writes, it can survive up to 2 further replicas failures without losing data.
+In such an extreme situation, there still would be one node with a complete *committed* log, which would be elected as the leader, so rest of the brokers could replicate from it after the recovery.
-In such an extreme situation, there still would be one node with a complete *committed* log, which would be elected as the leader, so rest of the brokers could replicate from it after recovery.
-In a common scenario (`ISR=4`) we would survive up to 3 replicas crashes.
-To sum up: we can tolerate up to 1 broker crashes while still being available for writes, and then 2 concurrent (`Min-ISR - 1`) failures without losing data.
+In a more common scenario, (`ISR=4`) we would survive up to 3 replicas crashes.
+To sum up: we can tolerate up to 1 broker crashes while still being available for writes, and then 2 (`Min-ISR - 1`) failures without losing data.
 2. **`replication.factor=4`, `min.in.sync.replicas=2`, `acks=all`** - moderate consistency and availability.
 We can tolerate
 up to 2 unhealthy replicas while providing availability, but then we can lose only one additional partition (`Min-ISR - 1`) without losing data.